Advantages to Upgrading Your Garage Door

 According to the U.S. Energy Information Administration (EIA), home cooling accounts for almost 15 percent of residential energy consumption, while space heating and heat pumps account for about 15.9 percent.
 Warm and cool air easily escape through unsealed and uninsulated garage doors, meaning your heating and cooling system has to continuously operate to keep your garage up to a constant temperature.

 For maximum home energy efficiency, the Department of Energy recommends insulating everything from the roof to the foundation, including garages and the walls connected to them.
-Depending on which part of the country you live in, you could see significant energy savings.
+Depending on which part of the country you live in, you could see significant energy savings and a reduction in your heating bills.

 Because garage doors are designed with extra layers of aluminum, wood or steel protection, they are much stronger and more durable than uninsulated garage doors.
 They are less likely to dent, rust or warp.
 When it comes to insulated versus non-insulated garage doors, this durability means the difference between more frequent repairs or replacements.
 Insulated doors typically require less maintenance due to their reinforced nature.